SatoshiumAI/satoshium-us/beacon/records/README.md

 the Discovery Signal.

-The Register entry does not replace the Discovery Signal.
+The Record Listing does not replace the Discovery Signal.

 ---